benhxy/goplayground/notebook.md

 * Nil slice (var s []int) is a slice with nil backing array.
 Empty slice (make([]int, 0)) is a slice pointing to an array with zero length.
 They are different.
 * Nil map, channel, function are just a nil pointer.
 * The rule about pointers vs. values for receivers is that value methods can be invoked on pointers and values, but pointer methods can only be invoked on pointers.

+## Tooling
+* Go Module and package/dependency management
+* pprof

+## Resources
+* [Effective Go](https://golang.org/doc/effective_go.html): The official and most detailed walkthrough of language features and behaviors.
+It explains a lot of "why"s.
+Also goo reference for writing _idiomatic_ Go code.
+* [Go by Example](https://gobyexample.com/): Similar to Effective Go.
+But shorter and more readable as code comments.
+* [Go go-to guid](https://yourbasic.org/golang/): Each article explains a concept or behavior.
+Clear and concise writing.
+* [Go standard library source code](https://github.com/golang/go): Go source code is very short and clean.
+It's very useful to read through some important packages (fmt, errors, context, strconv) and see the definitions and coding styles.
+* [justforfunc](https://www.youtube.com/channel/UC_BzFbxG2za3bp5NRRRXJSw): Ex-Googler explaining Go ecosystem (language + tooling).
+Always a pleasure to watch smart and hot bear coding ;)